vando026/successr/README.md

 ## Installation notes

+# Update
+Unfortunately, dependency packages such as `RGtk2` and `gWidgetsRGtk2` have been archived on the CRAN repo, making it difficult to install `successr`.
+Plans are to waste further time porting this project to `python`.

 `successr` requires the GTK library.
 You may have to waste some time setting this up.

 ### Windows: